boveus/hyrax-wiki/Defining-a-Workflow.md

 # Introduction

 Curation Concern's workflow is a database-driven implementation of a [finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine).
-There exist other Ruby implementations of FSMs ([AASM gem](https://github.com/aasm/aasm) but these state machines are defined in code.
+There exist other Ruby implementations of FSMs ([AASM gem](https://github.com/aasm/aasm) but these state machines are defined in code).

 # Workflow Modeling